boris-hamburg/chrome/kapitel_2.md

  Never compromise.
 Not even in the face of Armageddon.
 That's always been the difference between us, Daniel.

   Men get arrested.
 Dogs get put down.

+  While lucrative, the implant has cost Johnny his childhood memories, and he seeks to have the implant removed to regain his memories

+  Johnny is told that the information exceeds his current memory capacity of 80 gigabytes, but he acquires a compression unit that effectively doubles the amount he can hold.

+  NAS, also called "the black shakes", is caused by an overexposure to electromagnetic radiation from omnipresent technological devices, and is presented as a raging epidemic affecting the world in the future.